connectordb/connectordb.io/_docs/pipescript/tutorial/subpipes.md

 ## Multiple Values

 You might want to perform multiple calculations at once in pipescript, or perhaps simply return an object.
-For this reason, PipeScript supports JSON:
+For this reason, PipeScript supports JSON-like values:

 ```
 {"sum": sum, "total": count} | if last